 - 1. Mentor X sees a case with Resident Y & they have a 1-hour discussion about an ECG tracing: this is not a seminar. - 2.
 Mentor X and Resident Y sit down every day at 8am with ER doctors or students to discuss hospitalized patients: this is not a seminar. - 3.
-A veterinary student, veterinary technician, practitioner, or intern presents morbidity/mortality rounds and Resident Y attends: this is not a seminar. - 4.
-Resident Y goes for an external rotation at another facility and attends a resident-level seminar presented by a board-certified specialist on a subject pertinent to E/CC: this is a seminar, and the number of these credited toward the total number of required hours is limited to 10% (20 hours for 3-year Residents and 10 hours for 2-year Residents [Fellows]). - 5.
+Resident Y goes for an external rotation at another facility and attends a resident-level seminar presented by a board-certified specialist on a subject pertinent to E/CC: this is a seminar, and the number of these credited toward the total number of required hours is limited to 10% (20 hours for 3-year Residents and 10 hours for 2-year Residents [Fellows]). - 4.
 Resident Y from RTF A listens to an online podcast (or participates in an online seminar from a different Residency Training Program or practice) presented by a board-certified specialist on a subject pertinent to E/CC.
-There are ways that the residents can interact with the presenter: this is a seminar, and the number of this type is limited to 10%. - 6.
+There are ways that the residents can interact with the presenter: this is a seminar, and the number of this type is limited to 10%. - 5.
 Resident Y listens to an podcast presented by a board-certified specialist on a subject pertinent to E/CC.
 However, interaction is not possible directly with the presenter: this is not a seminar.
-However, it can be counted as online Continuing Education. - 7.
-Resident Y from RTF A is at an out-rotation at RTF B, at home following an overnight shift, or at an external rotation at another location (not an RTF), but uses Skype® to remotely participate in a regularly-scheduled Seminar at home RTF A given by Diplomate Z from RTF A. This is a seminar and is considered "distance learning" from RTC A; this type of participation is exempt from the 10% rule.
+However, it can be counted as online Continuing Education. - 6.
+Resident Y from RTF A is at an out-rotation at RTF B, at home following an overnight shift, or at an external rotation at another location (not an RTF), but uses videoconferencing (eg: Zoom[®] or Teams[®]) to remotely participate in a regularly- scheduled Seminar at home RTF A given by Diplomate Z from RTF A. This is a seminar and is considered "distance learning" from RTC A; this type of participation is exempt from the 10% rule.